Goldman Sachs CEO History

 © History Oasis

-In 1928, with Goldman Sachs entering new lines of business, Waddill Catchings became the first leader from outside the Goldman or Sachs families, reflecting the firm's growth.
+In 1928, with Goldman Sachs entering new lines of business, Waddill Catchings became the first leader from outside the Goldman or Sachs families.

-As leader, Catchings launched Goldman Sachs Trading Corp, one of the first closed-end funds, though it failed in the 1929 Wall Street Crash.
+Catchings launched Goldman Sachs Trading Corp, one of the first closed-end funds (which failed in the 1929 Wall Street Crash).

 SIDNEY WEINBERG